wemackey/iEye/README.md

 Instead of manually editing any single trial, a set of **parameters** can be updated and all data processing can be recomputed.
 These parameters may be set for individual participants as necessary, but should not be adjusted based on task conditions when possible (all of these automatic plots intentionally obscure information about task condition when possible to maximally blind experimenter)

 At present, iEye_ts is very much a **work-in-progress** - I'm still refactoring functions to better compartmentalize data/operations.
 As discussed above, at present the GUI components are not functional, but command-line operations, especially those used by ii_preproc, should work as advertised.
 See examples/example_preproc.m and associated functions.
 It's unlikely GUI support will be added in the near future, but interactive plotting functions are already included, and should be useful for most data examination needs.
 Also note that iEye does not presently *analyze* data - it only sorts and extracts relevant variables for external analyses.

 ## Data model
-Updated version will no longer use base variables - all data will be encapsualted in ii_* structs:
+Updated version will no longer use base variables - all data will be encapsulated in ii_* structs:

 **ii_cfg** - data about the run, including channels recorded, trial times, blinks, saccades, and condition labels